MinaProtocol/mina/docs/testnet-guardian-runbook.md

 3. Query the logs to confirm that the nodes are creating and/or receiving blocks and that the blocks include proofs and transactions.
 Some strings to look for: `Received a block`, `apply_diff block info`, `Number of proofs ready for purchase:`, `Detailed diff creation log:`

-4. Connect an external node to the network and check if it syncs (TODO: to automate these checks)
+4. Connect an external node to the network and check if it syncs.

-Publish the peer ids of the seed nodes on `#QA-net details` channel for the rest of the team to connect to the QA-net.
+Publish the multiaddresses of the seed nodes on `#QA-net details` channel for the rest of the team to connect to the QA-net.
 Seeds nodes can be looked up here: https://console.cloud.google.com/compute.
 Usually there are two seed nodes per tesnet, click on the seed node instance to go to the page that has details about the instance required to ssh into it.
 <img src="res/gcloud_ssh.png" alt="ssh info" width="300"/>

-`docker exec -it <container> /bin/bash` into coda-daemon container and follow [this](#peer-ids) to get the peer id.
-These peer ids are published on the website (https://codaprotocol.com/docs/getting-started) for users to connect to the testnet.
+`docker exec -it <container> /bin/bash` into coda-daemon container and follow [this](#multiaddress) to get the multiaddress of the node.
+These are then published on the website (https://codaprotocol.com/docs/getting-started) for users to connect to the testnet.

-Alternatively, peer ids of the seed nodes can be obtained from the daemon command of other nodes in the testnet which use them as initial peers.
+Alternatively, multiaddresses of seed nodes can be obtained from the daemon command of other nodes in the testnet which use them as initial peers (using `-peer` flag).
 Retrieve the daemon command using:
 `kubectl exec -it <pod-id> --namespace <namespace> -c <container-name> cat /proc/10/cmdline`

  Any other node in the testnet can also be used as an initial peer to connect to the testnet.
-To obtain the peer id for non-seed nodes that are running on kubernetes, run `kubectl exec -it <pod-id> /bin/bash --namespace <namespace> -c <container-name>` and follow [this](#peer-ids).
+To obtain the multiaddress of non-seed nodes that are running on kubernetes, run `kubectl exec -it <pod-id> /bin/bash --namespace <namespace> -c <container-name>` and follow [this](#multiaddress).

-##### Peer Ids
+##### Multiaddress

 Run `coda client status` to get the IP address [IPADDR], Libp2p port [PORT] and peer id [PEERID]  and combine them in the following format:
     `/ip4/IPADDR/tcp/PORT/ipfs/PEERID`